fargolo/JAM.jl/README.md

+This project is no longer mantained, since most features intendend are offered by [JuliaBox](https://juliabox.com/)

 # JAM.jl

 *I think it's time we blow this scene.
 Get everybody and the stuff together.
 Ok?
 3, 2, 1: Let's jam.* Tank, Yoko Kanno (Cowboy Bebop opening theme)